-Hi!
-As well as being one of the founders of Taproot Press, I am also a father and full-time postgraduate student at The University of Edinburgh.
-My own research is focused around post-war Scottish literature, specifically that of émigré writers, but my deep interests extend to contemporary continental philosophy, ecology, and radical politics.
+As well as being one of the founders of Taproot Press, I am also a Programme Support Officer with Publishing Scotland.
+A recent MScR graduate from the University of Edinburgh, my research is focused around post-war Scottish literature, specifically that of émigré writers, but my deep interests extend to contemporary continental philosophy, ecology, and radical politics.
 If I had to choose one book from the past that I wished I could have published, it would probably be Henry Miller’s Tropic of Cancer.
-I love a bit of publishing controversy, and the legal battle around Miller’s first novel went a long way towards establishing the freedom of speech we now associate with modern Western literature.
-Despite his failings as a person, Miller was stylistically miles ahead of his time and the writing here is just exquisite.
+I love a bit of publishing controversy, and the legal battle around Miller’s first novel went a long way towards establishing the freedom of speech we now associate with contemporary literature.
+Despite his failings as a person, Miller’s style was revolutionary and the writing here is just exquisite.
 For Scottish literature I’d have loved to have seen Nan Shepherd’s manuscript for The Living Mountain back in the 1940s – Shepherd’s elegant appeal for re-connection with the natural world reads particularly poignantly in light of today’s ecological crisis.

 Robert Alan Jamieson

 Robert Alan Jamieson was born in Lerwick, Shetland, and is the author of five novels and three poetry collections.
-He has served as senior lecturer in Creative Writing at The University of Edinburgh since 2001.
+He served as senior lecturer in Creative Writing at The University of Edinburgh from 2001 until 2021.

 Miranda Pearson is the author of five books of poetry, most recently ‘Rail’, with McGill-Queens University Press.
 She has an MFA from The University of British Columbia and has taught Creative Writing both there and at Simon Fraser University.
 Miranda is originally from Kent, England, and has lived in Vancouver, Canada, since 1991.